-Overarching Need as identified in MAP data indicates many students, 42-44% falling below the 41st percentile level in CNA Section 3.2 Reading and Math.
-In addition, 60 percent of students in grades K-8 did not meet projected growth in Reading Significant learning gaps and achievement in Reading stand out as a weakness and area for improvement.
+Overarching Need as identified in MAP data indicates many students, 40% falling below the 41st percentile level in Math, CNA Section 3.2 , , , , , , , , , , , , , , , , , , , , CNA Section 3.2 and 45% falling below the 41st percentile level in Reading.
+In addition, 45 percent of students in grades K-8 did not meet projected growth in Reading nor Math.
+Significant learning gaps and achievement in Reading stand out as a weakness and area for improvement.
 Demographic data among Gifted and SWD students indicate 60 percent or greater of students who did not meet Reading projected growth targets.
-Root Cause # 1 44% of students in grades 1-8 are not meeting meeting "on grade level" reading proficiency nor meeting their projected learning growth goals The majority of this percentage fall into the SWD subgroup.
+A continued focus on stronger implementation of the MTSS framework with fidelity to address learning, as well as, behavioral needs will support teachers in differentiating instruction to meet identified learning needs of all students.
+A multi-tiered system of supports and thorough understanding of a comprehensive MTSS program and tiered approach to supporting students academically and behaviorally is a current need.
+A supportive learning environment that maximizes instruction is an overarching need.
+Root Cause # 1 45% of students in grades 1-8 are not meeting meeting "on grade level" reading proficiency nor meeting their projected learning growth goals The majority of this percentage fall into the SWD subgroup.
 Best research practices that address differentiation for the academic, social and behavioral needs of students whom live in poverty and a stronger knowledge base of the systemic, explicit reading instructional HMH curriculum practiced with fidelity are identified as root causes for the percentage of students not meeting proficiency.
 Interventionist to assist in the identification of students' learning and behavioral needs, as well as, support in implementation of targeted interventions will provide stronger resources to the staff and students to better address learning needs and monitor students progress.
 Further PD in utilizing MAP data to differentiate for students' learning needs and utilizing Study Island Learning Pathways to effectively target, as well as, monitor student performance is needed in order to better equip staff with providing instructional opportunities that allow optimal growth for all students.
-Goal 50% (or greater) of K-8th grade students will perform above the 41st percentile (RIT score) level in Reading and Math.
-50% (or greater) of all K-8th grade students will meet or exceed their MAP RIT Growth projection in Reading. and 60% in Math.
-We will also administer the GMAPS three times next year, and will aspire for 90% of students in grades 3-8 to increase at least 1 RIT point on the GMAP (Fall to Winter) or (Fall to Spring) GMAP test terms.
+Goal 65% (or greater) of K-8th grade students overall will perform above the 41st percentile (RIT score) achievement level in Reading and Math.
+60% (or greater) of all K-8th grade students will meet or exceed their MAP RIT Growth projection in Reading. and 60% in Math.
+We will also administer the MAPS three times next year, and will aspire for 90% of students in grades 3-8 to increase at least 1 RIT point on the MAP (Fall to Winter) or (Fall to Spring) MAP test terms.
+1 0/

 Action Step Teachers will effectively utilize Assessment Data in order to differentiate reading and math instruction.
-(MAP, HMH benchmarks, JAM/GLOSS, Write Score)
+(MAP, HMH benchmarks, JAM/GLOSS, Write Score) and utilize Study Island

+or IXL MAP pathways to provide differentiation.

 Funding Sources Title I, Part A

 Title I, Part A SIG

 Title I, Part C

-Title I, Part D
+Funding Sources Title I, Part D

-Title II, Part A

 Title III, Part A

-Title IV, Part A

 Title V, Part B

 IDEA

 McKinney-Vento

-Funding Sources Perkins
+Perkins

 N/A

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

 Effective Leadership

 Professional Capacity

 Family and Community Engagement

 Supportive Learning Environment

-Success Criteria for Assessment Data/Growth Reports
+Method for Monitoring Assessment Data/Growth Reports

 Implementation Lesson Plans

-Success Criteria for Impact on MAP data will reflect adequate student growth in Reading and Math.
+Method for Monitoring MAP data will reflect adequate student growth in Reading and Math.

-Student Achievement
+Effectiveness

 Position/Role Responsible Principal

 Classroom Teachers

 Success Team

 Timeline for Implementation Quarterly